 Flashli is located on github, a site used for uploading and sharing code.
 To download the Flashli files you can access github through [here].

 One way to use Flashli is by using Ubuntu LiveCD, which allows you to use Ubuntu without installing the OS.
 To use LiveCD you have to create a bootable USB drive.
 Here is how you can create a bootable USB drive [Link].

-Ubuntu has to be in Legacy mode for Flashli to work, with the exception of flashing VP2410 from coreboot to AMI.
+Ubuntu has to be in Legacy mode for Flashli to work, with the exception of flashing VP series vaults from coreboot to AMI.

-(Flashli will allow a VP2410 that has coreboot (UEFI) to be flashed to AMI.
-If any unit besides VP2410 run in UEFI mode Flashli will not work.)
+(Flashli will allow a VP series and FW4C vault that has coreboot (UEFI) to be flashed to AMI.
+If any unit besides the VP series and FW4C runs in UEFI mode Flashli will not work.)

 - When Booting the Vault press F11 at the Protectli splash screen.